 Be patient, and after somewhere between a half hour to an hour, your pictures will be ready!
 If you’re using actual Polaroid film, your wait will be much shorter and you can watch the opacifier slowly dissipate without having to worry about the light.

 Well, you successfully took your first Polaroid picture, what are you going to do now?
 I suggest scanning the Polaroid for posterity and to share.
-For more information about converting analog film to digital images, check out my article on Digital/Analog workflow that will help you figure out how to scan and develop your pictures.
+I have a whole guide that’s all about scanning instant film.

-As you get a feel for instant photography you can also start exploring the Spectra format, see what Fuji has to offer in the same space, and try out other kinds of Impossible Project film.
+As you get a feel for instant photography you can also start exploring the Spectra format, see what Fuji has to offer in the same space, and try out other kinds of Polaroid Originals film.
 Instant film is unpredictable, so let yourself have fun and go crazy!

 Want to learn more about instant film photography?
 Sign up for my newsletter and I’ll send you all the new articles I write about photography every month!